earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/04-spatial-data/additional-lessons/2018-02-05-plot01-customize-python-matplotlib-plots.md

 When you add a legend, you use the following elements to customize legend labels and colors:

-* **loc**: specify an x and Y location of the plot Or generally specify the location e.g. 'bottom right', 'top', 'top right', etc.
+* **loc=(how-far-right, how-far-above-0)**: specify an x and Y location of the plot Or generally specify the location e.g. 'bottom right', 'top', 'top right', etc. If you use numeric values the first value is the position to the RIGHT of the plot and the second is the vertical position (how far above 0).
+Otherwise you can provide text for example "lower right" or "upper left".
 * **fontsize:** the size of the fonts used in the legend
 * **frameon:** Boolean Values: True of False - if you want a box around your legend use `True`

+The `bbox_to_anchor=(1, 1)` argument is also often helpful to customization the location further.
+Read more about that argument <a href="https://matplotlib.org/users/legend_guide.html" target="_blank">here in the matplotlib documentation</a>.

 {:.input}
 ```python